 - Financial information submitted to us such as credit card details, direct debit details and your gift aid status

-- Records of your donation history and any correspondence with us
+- Records of your donation history and correspondence

-- Your IP address (this is your computer’s individual identification number), and other technical information, which is automatically logged by our server.
-This is used to note your interest in our web site and to ensure any changes that are made to the site are for your benefit.
+- Your IP address (this is your computer’s individual identification number), and other technical information, which is automatically logged by our website server.
+This is used to note your interest in our website and to ensure any changes that are made to the site are for your benefit

-- Session information stored in cookies.
+- Website session information stored in cookies.
 These do not include any personal information and are used to ensure that the correct data is extracted from the database (such as language preference) and the correct level of access is given when accessing restricted pages.

-Note: If you’re adopting an animal or buying membership as a gift for someone else, we’ll need their name, email and address to send their pack and updates to, but we won’t contact them about anything else unless they ask us to.
-And we’ll never contact children except where we’ve had parental permission to do so.
+If you are adopting an animal or buying membership as a gift for someone else, we will need their name, email and address to send their welcome pack and updates, but we won’t contact them about anything else unless either you as the buyer or the recipient opts into our communications.
+We collect date of births for children under 18 so we only contact them with age-appropriate content and no fundraising messages.
+We will only contact children under 18 where we have had permission to do so.

 How long do we store your data and how do we keep it safe?

-Any personal information we collect from you will be used in accordance with the Data Protection Act 1998, the General Data Protection Regulation and other applicable laws.
+Any personal information we collect from you will be used in accordance with the General Data Protection Regulation 2018, the Data Protection Act 2018 and other applicable laws.
 The details we collect will be used: